messageformat/messageformat/README.md

 Thanks to:

-* [Bazaarvoice](https://github.com/Bazaarvoice) - my previous employer - for letting me do cool stuff like this.
+* [Bazaarvoice](https://github.com/Bazaarvoice) - Alex's previous employer - for letting him do cool stuff like this.
 * Google has an implementation that is similar in Google Closure, I tried to vet my code against many of their tests.
-* Norbert Lindenberg for showing me how good it can be.
+* Norbert Lindenberg for showing how good it can be.

 ## Implementations in other languages